-For managing operational risk the Bank follows operational risk guidelines and methodology of the Central Bank of the Russian Federation and Intesa Sanpaolo Group in compliance with Basel recommendations as well as locally-developed methodologies and tools.
+For managing operational risk the Bank follows operational risk guidelines and methodology of the CBR and Intesa Sanpaolo Group in compliance with Basel recommendations as well as locally-developed methodologies and tools.
 The Bank, in accordance with the Intesa Sanpaolo Group's requirements and the regulatory suggestions, developed an operational risk framework consisting of operational risk policy and other internal regulations in order to perform an effective operational risk management and support the Bank's business.